 But we are excitedly working towards the ultimate potion

-To help answer all origin queries and make us question devotion
+To help answer all origin queries and make us question

-Stomach churns, heart palpitates, lungs exhale, brain calculates
+Stomach churns, heart palpitates, lungs exhale, brain

-In the end, this universe does not matter without human e'motion'
+In the end, this universe does not matter without human

 And that makes motion a very stirring notion!